etwk/blog/content/lists/books.md

 - [ ] God's Bankers: A History of Money and Power at the Vatican #must
 - [ ] Church History in Plain Language
 - [ ] The Destruction of the European Jews
-- [ ] KL: A History of the Nazi Concentration Camps
+- [ ] KL: A History of the Nazi Concentration Camps #must
 - [ ] Fascism: A Warning #must
 - [x] How to Win an Information War: The Propagandist Who Outwitted Hitler #must
 - [ ] The Aryan Jesus: Christian Theologians and the Bible in Nazi Germany